Development Economics (MSc)

 - English language skills are required.

-After the Bachelor's degree you can deepen and expand your knowledge in 11 consecutive Master's degree programmes at the faculty.
-The faculty offers Master's programmes in Business Administration, Economics, Business Information Systems, Business and Human Resource Education, Taxation, Applied Statistics and History of Global Markets.
+After the Bachelor's degree you can deepen and expand your knowledge in eight consecutive master's programmes at the faculty.
+We offer Master's programmes in Business Administration, Economics, Business Information Systems, Business and Human Resource Education, Applied Statistics and History of Global Markets.
 Some Master programmes even include a double degree programme with renowned universities in Europe, South Africa and China.
 See in the video (in German) why it is worthwhile to study in Göttingen.